Get Into the Spirit in These 7 Halloween Cities

 Photo courtesy of John Andrews

 Another huge attraction for this area is witch shops.
 These unique shops draw many tourists in, but beware as some shops are more genuine than others.
 They have everything from jewelry and art to crystal balls and tarot cards to purchase in the stores, many things you will not find anywhere else.
-One of these shops include Pentagram Witchcraft and Magick Shoppe whose owners claim to be witches and psychics.
+One of these shops is Pentagram Witchcraft and Magick Shoppe, whose owners claim to be witches and psychics.

 Chatham, MA